 Amazon gives two options to sellers: Individual and Professional.

-If you’re selling not more than 40 units a month, then the Individual Plan is right for you.
+If you’re just starting out and selling not more than 40 units a month, then the Individual Plan is right for you.
 There are no monthly fees, but you do have to pay $0.99 for every item you sell plus a variable referral fee.
-These referral fees typically range from 10-15% of your final sale amount (with 15% being the overwhelmingly most common fee).
-On top of this you have to pay any shipping/Fulfillment By Amazon fees.
+These referral fees typically range from 10 to 15% of your final sale amount.

 The Professional Plan, on the other hand, will cost you $39.99 per month.
 You will not have to pay a $0.99 closing fee like with an individual selling plan but you will still have to pay the variable closing fee and shipping/Fulfillment by Amazon fees.